 Team Autofab’s 2018 Norra Mexican 1000

-I want to tell the story of Team Autofab’s latest running of 2018 Norra Mexican 1000.
+I want to tell the story of Team Autofab’s latest running of the 2018 Norra Mexican 1000.
 This was the 51st anniversary of the first race down the length of the Baja Mexico peninsula and after our team’s great run last year we’re all excited to be back in Mexico and hungry for our first class win after coming in second the last three years in a row.

 The race would once again run from the city of Ensenada to San Jose del Cabo at the tip of the peninsula using the same five-day schedule as last year.
 Our adventure started on Saturday for tech inspection where they close down the street in front of the Riviera Cultural center in the heart of Ensenada.
 It’s like one big fiesta and off-road car show rolled into one.
 After getting everyone registered and our tracking unit installed we sailed through tech inspection with no trouble.
 Part of the team headed off to eat and got settled in the beach house at Punta Banda while the rest stayed in town for the driver’s meeting.